-- (1) Pursuant to Article 1 of Decision AB n° 26/2011 of the Administrative Board of the Agency for the Cooperation of Energy Regulators of 22 September 2011, the Director of the Agency is subject to an annual appraisal exercise. - (2) The Administrative Board has to appoint two reporting officers to assess the annual performance of the Director, of which one has to be a representative of the European Commission. - (3) Further to Decision AB n° 25/2012 of the Administrative Board of the Agency for the Cooperation of Energy Regulators of 5 December 2012 appointing two members as reporting officers for the assessment of the annual performance of the Director, and taking into account Article 1(3) of Decision AB n° 26/2011 of 22 September 2011, two reporting officers were appointed to establish an annual performance appraisal report for the Director of the Agency for the reference period of 17 March 2011 to 31 December 2012.
-Subsequently, no appraisal exercise was undertaken for the year 2013, therefore, in accordance with Decision AB n° 03/2015, the annual performance appraisal report of the Director exceptionally covered the reference period of 1 January 2013 to 31 December 2014.
+- (1) Pursuant to Article 1 of Decision AB n° 26/2011 of the Administrative Board of the Agency for the Cooperation of Energy Regulators of 22 September 2011, the Director of the Agency is subject to an annual appraisal exercise. - (2) The Administrative Board has to appoint two reporting officers to assess the annual performance of the Director, of which one has to be a representative of the European Commission.

-&lt;sup>1 OJ L56, 4.3.1968, p.
-1.
+OJ L56, 4.3.1968, p.
+1. Formatted: Polish